 - Students with a quarterly GPA below 2.0 in a quarter subsequent to being on academic probation.

 Suspended students may enroll in one class up to five credits after meeting with an advisor.
-Students wishing to take more than five credits may petition through advising and career services.
-To return to good standing, students must achieve both a quarterly and cumulative GPA of 2.00 or higher.
+Students interested in more than five credits may petition through the student success and retention office.

 Students who successfully petition are reinstated as "Conditional" for three quarters or longer, if needed, to bring their cumulative GPA to 2.0 or higher.